05 March, 2023

 "And, his pants were still falling down with every effort to push himself.
 But he was making progress and when I saw him rolling I tried that and made it right up next to him."
 Sonja joined in. "

 "BUT . . . " and Elmer gave Sonja a look, "We both got stuck in the doorway.
-She trying to pull up my pajama bottoms and me tryin' to roll away from her to git to the phone.
+She's tryin' to pull up my pajama bottoms and I'm tryin' to roll away from her to git to the phone.
 She thought she could roll faster to the living room and started off at the same time I did.
-We were arms and legs entwined and not able to move because the doorway weren't that big the two of us could roll through at the same time."
+We were arms and legs entwined and unable to move because the doorway weren't that big, the two of us could roll through at the same time."

-"It was then we had a bit of a shouting match at each other and we finally got untwined when I thought I heard someone at the door," Sonja said brightly.
+"It was then that we had a bit of a shouting match, and we finally got untwined when I thought I heard someone at the door," Sonja said brightly.

 "It was not a someone, but a what.
 I thought for certain it was someone come to visit but then I heard scratchin' at the door.
-I said to her, "If that's your squirrel I'm gonna be real unhappy.""
+I told her, "If that's your squirrel I'm gonna be real unhappy."

 "Wait, squirrel?
 You own a squirrel?"
 Joe asked confused.

-"No, she feeds this tree rat that comes to the window bird feeder and she slips scraps under the screen at it and so it's become her pet," Elmer explained looking hard at Sonja with disapproval.
+"No, she feeds this tree rat that comes to the window bird feeder and slips scraps under the screen at it.
+So, it's become her pet," Elmer explained, looking hard at Sonja with disapproval.

-"Only it weren't Fred (I named him Fred -- the squirrel), it was the neighbor's dog that comes over to chase my squirrel," Sonja said with a lot of annoyance.
+"Only it weren't Fred (I named him Fred—the squirrel); it was the neighbor's dog that came over to chase my squirrel," Sonja said with annoyance.

-"Our front door ain't ever locked ya see and the dog is a Great Dane mix so ee's a biggen', name a Brutus and he lets himself in on occasion.
+"Our front door ain't ever locked, ya see, and the dog is a Great Dane mix so ee's a biggen', name a Brutus and he lets himself in on occasion.
 So thinking it had to be Brutus I started callin' at 'em to come.
-I figured if I could roll/push myself into the hallway, I could reach the desk where the post-a-notes are and write a note, tape it on old Brutus, and send him home for help."
+If I could roll/push myself into the hallway, I could reach the desk where the post-it notes are, write a note, tape it on old Brutus, and send him home for help.

 "Best laid plans," Sonja said sarcastically and got a dirty look from Elmer.